MarcoCali0/3dclassifier/README.md

 - `pitch_rescale = 1`
 - `no_of_rotations = 4`

 but the user is free to experiment with other resolutions and a different number of rotated copies.

-The training and validation datasets have a quite unbalanced class distribution
+The training and validation datasets have quite an unbalanced class distribution
 ![Distributions](figures/class_distribution.png)

 ## Approach